yli12313/DC-AI-Hackathon-2026/README.md

 # World Cup 2026 Prediction Workflow

+### I enjoyed this event and enjoyed building this project!

 Autonomous AI workflow that predicts 2026 World Cup outcomes through **API-driven data** and **interpretable scoring**.
 Choose a goal, run the workflow, and see top-five predictions with descriptions and reasons for each result.

 <img width="383" height="430" alt="image" src="https://github.com/user-attachments/assets/a7f98757-cc1d-4bf9-b457-6687d3c57c73" />